iammon/nba-project/README.md

 ---

-## 🧑‍💻 Author
+## 🧑‍💻 Authors

 **Htaw Mon**
-_Computer Science, The University of Akron
+_Computer Science, The University of Akron_
 [GitHub @iammon](https://github.com/iammon)

 **Evan Castner**
-_Computer Science, The University of Akron
+_Computer Science, The University of Akron_

 **Sabrina**
-_Computer Science, The University of Akron
+_Computer Science, The University of Akron_

 ---